Christine Ohuruogu honoured to be named Sportswoman of the Year

-Christine Ohuruogu admits her recognition as Sunday Times and Sky Sports Sportswoman of the Year capped an amazing year for her both on and off the track.
+Christine Ohuruogu admits her recognition as Sportswoman of the Year capped an amazing year for her.

 The Londoner was presented with her award at a ceremony in Sky Studios where she claimed the top honour ahead of cyclist Becky James and triathlete Non Stanford.